urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 **Histograms** represent **frequency distributions** graphically.
 This requires the separation of the data into classes (so-called **bins**).

-These classes are represented in the histogram as rectangles of equal or variable width.
+These bins are represented in the histogram as rectangles of equal or variable width.
 The height of each rectangle then represents the (relative or absolute) **frequency density**.
 <!-- #endregion -->

 ```python caption="Histogram for frequency distribution of the salary" label="fig:histogram_salary" tags=[] widefigure=false